Self Assessment Tax Returns

 Self Assessment is a system HM Revenue and Customs (HMRC) uses to collect Income Tax.
 Tax is usually deducted automatically from wages, pensions and savings but people and businesses with other income (typically sole trader profits or dividends) must report this information in a yearly tax return.

-The 5 April 2019 self assessment tax return filing deadline is 31 January 2020.
+The self assessment filing deadline for the 5th April each tax year is always the 31st January of the following year.
 Any tax returns not submitted to HM Revenue & Customs by this date shall incur fines starting at £100.00.

 Company Tax Returns

 Your company or association must file a Company Tax Return if you get a ‘notice to deliver a Company Tax Return’ from HMRC.

 You must still send a return if you make a loss or have no Corporation Tax to pay.
 You do not send a Company Tax Return if you’re self-employed as a sole trader or in a partnership – but you must send a Self Assessment return.

 The deadline for your tax return is 12 months after the end of the accounting period it covers.
 You’ll have to pay a penalty if you miss the deadline.
 There’s a separate deadline to pay your Corporation Tax bill.
 It’s usually 9 months and one day after the end of the accounting period.

 Contractors Construction Industry Scheme Returns